 Accessibility measures are implemented to ensure that culture can play its integrative role to the full by encouraging dialogue and discussion.

-Located in each district, the municipal libraries also offer free access, be it to register as a reader or to consult the works.
-Throughout the year, they organise numerous free activities for people of all ages including stories, exhibitions, readings, workshops, etc.
+- Located in each district, the municipal libraries also offer free access, be it to register as a reader or to consult the works.
+Throughout the year, they organise numerous free activities including story-telling, exhibitions, readings, workshops for people of all ages.

 Direction du Département de la culture et de la transition numérique